10 Tips for Becoming an OT Professor or Instructor

 Additionally, some of these courses don’t even require an OT-specific degree.
 However, as you start moving up the educational ladder into full-time graduate programs, certain courses require higher degrees and specialty knowledge.

 Before jumping and applying for available professor positions, thoroughly research the qualifications of the positions you’re interested in.
 Figure out if you want to teach in a full-time, graduate capacity or in an adjunct position in a local OT or community OTA program.
 Find a position that fits your needs and that you deem attainable.

 6. Refer to Your Alma Mater for Pointers

 If you want relevant advice, email or set up a meeting with one or more of your favorite professors from OT school.
 You got to see them teach every day.
 Now, as a colleague, you can consult with them about their own personal experiences with teaching.

 Ask them about what they enjoy about the job.
 Talk about the gives and takes of the position.
 See if they can point you in the right direction about how to get started and how to best assess OT instructor job qualifications.

 7. Consider Further Educational Degrees

-If you are aspiring to become a full-time, graduate OT professor but lack the educational background then it might be time to go back to school.
-A handful of OT academic positions require a clinical doctorate and/or a Ph.D., especially positions in the States.
+If you are aspiring to become a full-time, graduate OT professor but you lack the educational background then it might be time to go back to school for your terminal degree.
+A number of OT academic positions do require a clinical doctorate and/or a Ph.D., especially positions in the States.

 However, do not get too overwhelmed with the idea just yet.
-There are multiple OT doctorate programs that can be completed at your own pace, so it is still doable to complete your degree while working a clinical job.
+There are multiple post-professional doctorate programs that can be completed at your own pace, so it is still doable to complete your degree while you are working a full-time clinical job.